mushtaq-welfare-trust/mushtaq-welfare-trust.github.io/_projects/orphan-sponsorship.md

 featured: true
 featured-title: Orphan Sponsorship
-featured-description: With so many orphans around in khanewaal, the need for orphan sponsorship programmes has never been greater
+featured-description: With so many orphans around in khanewal, the need for orphan sponsorship programmes has never been greater

 ---